Odd triplet superconductivity induced by the moving condensate: Supplementary material for "Odd triplet superconductivity induced by the moving condensate"

-Now we calculate the correction induced by the moving condensate.
-The s-wave correlations are robust with respect to the impurity scattering so that they survive in dirty systems and we can analyse them using diffusive Usadel equation
+The s-wave correlations are described by the momentum-average Green's function $\langle \hat g\rangle_p$.
+They are robust with respect to the impurity scattering so that they survive in dirty systems, which are more relevant to experiments.
+To describe them we use diffusive Usadel equation which is obtained from Eq.(\ref{AppEq:Eilenberger}) in the limit $\tau_{imp} \Delta \ll 1$